Temba Tsheri

 Temba Tsheri Sherpa (तेम्बा छिरी; born May 9, 1985) is a Sherpa from Rolwaling Valley, Dolkha, Nepal.
 On May 23, 2001, at the age of 16 years, he became the youngest person to climb Mount Everest.

+Jordan Romero later broke this world record in 2010 at age 13, but Temba remains the youngest Nepalese climber to ever stand on the world’s highest peak.
+This title is now almost permanent because Nepal’s government no longer gives climbing permits to anyone under 16.
+Beyond his early records, he has spent his career in the trekking and guiding industry, using his strength and deep knowledge to help shape the future of mountain climbing in Nepal.